TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 Email us at affiliate@tube8.com

 Parental Control Tube 8 is rated with RTA.
 Parents, you can easily block access to this site.
-Please read this page for more information.
-PRIVACY POLICY
+Please read this page for more information PRIVACY POLICY

 This document details important information regarding the use and disclosure of User Data collected on Tube8.com The security of your Data is very important to Tube8.com and as such we take all appropriate steps to limit the risk that it may be lost, damaged or misused.